-Our ongoing focus on traditional Coca-Cola system risks, such as product quality, combined with a focus on newer topics such as climate change, TCFD reporting, ESG, cyber, and geopolitical changes create potential first-mover advantages for us.
-Of priority is identifying and responding to climate change risks, both physical and transitional, to ensure that we understand and disclose mitigation plans, proposed investments and the metrics and targets used to assess and manage these climate-related risks and opportunities.
+Our ongoing focus on traditional Coca-Cola system risks, such as product quality, combined with a focus on newer topics such as climate change, TCFD reporting, ESG, cyber, and geopolitical changes create potential first-mover

 By aligning risk to strategy, we can exploit valuable business insights.
 Supporting this are our strong response processes in crisis management and business continuity, which enable us in times of crisis, to find agile ways to make key moves early and then accelerate into the new realities.